kbjiang/02_study/03-Machine-Learning/Cornell-CS4780-F18/Notes.md

 	2. the number of steps relates to margin $\gamma$.

 ---
-# Lecture 7-10 "Probability review" and "Naive Bayes"
+# Lecture 7-10 "Estimating Probabilities " and "Naive Bayes"

 ## Notes
 ### Student's $t$-distribution